Gibson, NC

 Housing & Living

 People in Gibson, NC have an average commute time of 24.6 minutes, and they drove alone to work.
-Car ownership in Gibson, NC is approximately the same as the national average, with an average of 1 car per household.
+Car ownership in Gibson, NC is lower than the national average, with an average of 1 car per household.

 Property